Keyword units consumption and resources allocation

 What is the difference between scheduled and on-demand updates, when it comes to keyword units calculation?

 When you schedule the project on a certain frequency (daily, weekly, biweekly, monthly), the application reserves the required number of resources which will be consumed during one month.
-If you selected weekly, all 4 updates will be performed.
-Same calculation applies for the other available frequencies.
+For instance, if you select a weekly update frequency, the application will reserve the units required for 4 updates.
+Same principle will apply for the other types of scheduled frequencies.

-The on-demand update is calculated differently in our system.
-It's a manual update which you are able to perform, to retrieve the rankings earlier than the scheduled update is due to deliver.
+The resources for on-demand updates are calculated differently in our system.
+On-demands are one time only updates which are meant to retrieve the rankings earlier than the scheduled update is due to deliver.

 This is why it consumes separate resources, which are reimbursed when the monthly subscription is renewed and the resources are reset.